bloominstituteoftechnology/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?
+The reason (excluding hooks), would be so that you can base constructor life-cycle component, and create dynamic behaviour using state, this.setState for example allows for dynamic stateful behaviour/change, a crucial aspect of React.

 - [ ] Name three lifecycle methods and their purposes.
+Birth: component is created-create, Grow: Component Did Mount/& Render-growth: component is updated via state and rendering that state, Death: unmounting said component.
 - [ ] What is the purpose of a custom hook?
+By building out a custom hook, we can skip writing out all of the stateful logic for our non-visual behavior.
+It's reusable and DRY.
+A custom hook is also a way of of using state and effect in a useFunctionX component, it allows for functional pure components free of class constructors.

 - [ ] Why is it important to test our apps?
+The same reason integration and unit/other testing is important as a couple examples are to prevent large scale failures in an application later, it is the same reason an engineer would test a car before selling it to anyone.
+It minimizes risk.

 ## Project Set Up